gpospelov/BornAgain/Doc/Sphinx/documentation/working_with_bornagain/using_gui_quickstart.rst

    :target: ../../_static/gui_quickstart2.png

-Drag predefined standard sample with the name Example#1  from item toolbox and drop it on canvas.
+Drag predefined standard sample with the name Example#1  from item toolbox and drop it on the canvas.

 .. image:: ../../_static/gui_quickstart2b_700.png
    :align: center
    :target: ../../_static/gui_quickstart2b.png

-You will get a sample representing a multilayer with two types of particles on top of substrate
+You will get the sample representing the multilayer with two types of particles on top of substrate

 **4. Run the simulation**